LumoSQL/archive1-LumoSQL-on-github/doc/www/lumo-not-forking.md

 keyword is essentially equivalent to put the whole `.mod` file in a conditional.
-- `method`; the method used to specify the modification; currently, the value can be either `patch`, indicating that the final part of the file is in a format suitable for passing as standard input to the "patch" program;
+- `method`; the method used to specify the modification; currently, the value can be one of: `patch`, indicating that the final part of the file is in a format suitable for passing as standard input to the "patch" program;
-or `replace` indicating that one or more files in the upstream must be completely replaced; the final part of the file contains one or more lines with format "old-file = new-file", where both are relative paths, the first relative to the root of the extracted upstream sources; the second path is relative to the configuration directory.
+`replace` indicating that one or more files in the upstream must be completely replaced; the final part of the file contains one or more lines with format "old-file = new-file", where both are relative paths, the first relative to the root of the extracted upstream sources; the second path is relative to the configuration directory; `sed` indicating a sed-like set of replacements, with the final part of the file containing likes with format "file-glob: regular-expression = replacement" (the regular expression can contain spaces and equal signs if they are quoted with a backslash); the replacement is always done on the whole file at once.

-Other keys are interpreted depending on the value of `method`; there are currently no other keys for the `replace` method, and the following for the `patch` method:
+Other keys are interpreted depending on the value of `method`; there are currently no other keys for the `replace` and `sed` methods, and the following for the `patch` method:

 - `options`: options to pass to the "patch" program (default: "-Nsp1")
 - `list`: extra options to the "patch" program to list what it would do instead of actually doing it (this is used internally to figure out what changes; the default currently assumes the "patch" program provided by most Linux distributions)

+If a file is modified by more than one method, these are executed in the sequence determined by the ordering of the modification definition files, so for example a `replace` method only makes sense if it appears first (otherwise it undoes all previous changes).

 # Example Configuration directory <a name="example"></a>